dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 - **NuGet link:** [sqlite-net-pcl](https://www.nuget.org/packages/sqlite-net-pcl/)

 > [!NOTE]
-> Despite the package name, use the **sqlite-net-pcl** NuGet package even in .NET MAUI, .NET 6, and .NET Standard projects.
+> Despite the package name, use the **sqlite-net-pcl** NuGet package even in .NET MAUI projects.

 ### Install SQlitePCLRaw.bundle_green

-In addition to **sqlite-net-pcl** we _temporarily_ need to install the underlying dependency that exposes SQLite on each platform.
+In addition to **sqlite-net-pcl**, you _temporarily_ need to install the underlying dependency that exposes SQLite on each platform:

 - **ID:** SQLitePCLRaw.bundle_green
 - **Version:** 2.1.2